atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

    The password used to access the private key associated with the server certificate from the specified file.

+* `ATL_TOMCAT_KEY_ALIAS`

+   Specify the key alias to be loaded in case the provided keystore contains multiple private key aliases.

 * `ATL_TOMCAT_CLIENT_AUTH`

    Set to required if you want the SSL stack to require a valid certificate chain from